liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 You should try to use methods in `FileEntry` or exported repository capabilities to obtain the value you were using.
-If no capability exists for your use case, you can resort to `fileEntry.getModel()` and cast the result to a `DLFileEntry`.
+If no capability exists for your use case, you can resort to calling `fileEntry.getModel()` and casting the result to a `DLFileEntry`.
 However, this breaks all encapsulation and may result in future failures or compatibility problems.

 Old code: